- 18 Dec 2024

 Create the base check

-• Non-local checks will be run from the selected Netreo cloud remote reflector.
-This is useful to test accessibility from different regions.
+- Non-local checks will be run from the selected Netreo service engine.

 Continue to the next section to configure the settings that manage the availability service check.